• Skip to primary navigation

 Enter into an interactive PHP session via the terminal.

-php -a mail('receiver@google.com', 'Subject Line Email', 'Body of Email', 'From:sender@example.com');
+mail('receiver@google.com', 'Subject Line Email', 'Body of Email', 'From:sender@example.com');

 When done sending emails.
 Type exit to end the PHP session.